mbledkowski/nsfwyoutube/README.md

 # nsfwyoutube
-Chrome extension for bypassing age restricted content on YouTube without account.
+Chrome extension for bypassing age restricted content on YouTube without an account.